IBM-Cloud/DevOps-Services-Docs/docs/git/index.md

 3. Change the user email address and name by updating the user.email and user.name values.
 Click **Submit** to save each change.

 #### Git terminal
-To update your name and email address for a single repository:
+To update your name and email address for a single repo:

 1. Type `git config user.email "<your@email.com>"` and press Enter.

 2. Type `git config user.name "<Your Name>"` and press Enter.

-To update your name and email address for all repositories:
+To update your name and email address for all repos:

 1. Type `git config --global user.email "<your@email.com>"` and press Enter.